renatabiniek/moodbox/README.md

 * Log In

   * Users can access this page from the navigation menu at the top, or from the Sign Up page.
-  * It includes a welcome back message and a log in form with the following fields:
+  * It includes a welcome back message and a login form with the following fields:
     * username (mandatory)
     * password (mandatory)
   * Sign In button submits the form.